-ELEPHANT RESEARCH PROJECT
+MALAWI ELEPHANT RESEARCH PROJECT

-- Individual elephant identification and development of ID database
+Individual elephant identification and database development

 - Data entry and GIS mapping